-- Have a conversation with your manager to get approval, and ensure alignment with the business and your career goals, and confirm there are no schedule or time commitment issues with taking the course.
+- Have a conversation with your manager to get approval, ensure alignment with the business and your career goals and confirm there are no schedule or time commitment issues with taking the course.

 Adobe’s Learning Fund will reimburse you up to $1,000 per year for short-term learning opportunities and skill development.